Saturday, October 26, 2024

 Timelines

-The history of the color 'Blue.'.
+The history of the color 'Blue.'

 Furnance

-Engraving depicting the production of sodium carbonate and ammonia soda process at a factory.
-The drawing featuresd a charge from a revolving black ash furnace at the maletra factory in Rouen, France.
+The above drawing featured a charge from a revolving black ash furnace at the maletra factory in Rouen, France.

 True cobalt blue (that is, Thénard's blue which is named after named after Baron L. J. Thénard) is one of the more expensive colors and in cheaper paints it is universally replaced by a cobalt shade of ultramarine.